liqotech/liqo/docs/installation/install.md

 * The commits of *pull requests* to the Liqo repository, whose images have been built through the appropriate bot command.

 The installation of a development version of Liqo can be triggered specifying a **commit *SHA*** through the `--version` flag.
-In this case, *liqoctl* proceeds **cloning the repository** (either from the official repository, or from a fork configured through the `--repo-url` flag) at the given revision, and leveraging the Helm chart therein contained.
+In this case, *liqoctl* proceeds to **clone the repository** (either from the official repository, or from a fork configured through the `--repo-url` flag) at the given revision, and to leverage the Helm chart therein contained.
 Alternatively, the Helm chart can be retrieved from a **local path**, as configured through the `--local-chart-path` flag.

 (InstallationCalicoConfiguration)=